All About Fencing

 Fencers seek to maintain a safe distance from each other, out of range of the other’s attack.
 Then, one will try to break this distance to gain the advantage for an attack.
 Sometimes, a fencer will fake an attack, to estimate the types of reactions of the opponent which can be deceived in the real attack.

-Once becoming used to the speed of the game, the tactics and strategies become more apparent, and you will gain a better understanding for the finesse and fascination of fencing.
+Once becoming used to the speed of the game, the tactics and strategies become more apparent, and you will gain a better understanding of the finesse and fascination of fencing.